idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 The real bugbears are :ref:`brace expansion <brace expansion>`, :ref:`word splitting <word splitting>` and :ref:`pathname expansion
-<pathname expansion>` (and parameter/array expansion) because they
+<shell pathname expansion>` (and parameter/array expansion) because
-*change the number of words* in the command expression.
+they *change the number of words* in the command expression.

 That's *bonkers*!
 Are there any other languages which actively change the number of words they are processing?
 (There must be, I can't